ncbi/blast-cloud/_posts/2015-06-09-setting-up-blast.md

 The GCE server image is a 'click-to-deploy' option and can be found at [Click-to-Deploy](https://console.developers.google.com/project/_/launcher/details/click-to-deploy-images/ncbiblast).

-The Azure server image can be found at the [Azure Marketplace](https://azure.microsoft.com/en-us/marketplace/partners/ncbi/ncbi-free-2-2-31/).

 BLAST searches will not run efficiently on smaller instances.
 Minimally, an instance with 32 GB of memory and a minimum of 32 GiB free space is required.
 Please see your cloud provider for a list of suitable instances.